Targren/botw-trainer/README.md

 2. Open TCP Gecko on the Wii U

-3. Press X to start Gecko with CosmoCortney's CodeHandler
+3. Press A to start Tcp Gecko (Codehandler now built into tcpgecko)

-4. Start Legend of Zelda: Breath of The Wild
+4. Start Legend of Zelda: Breath of The Wild and load your saved game

 5. Open the Trainer on your PC and Connect to your Wii U using its IP (You can find this in your modem or with other software)